 How does tele-audiology work, practically?

 There are three different ways in which tele audiology is applied or implemented in clinics.
+Each of which will affect your tele-audiology practice model in some way.
 Some clinics will have continuous internet connectivity, some intermittent and others no internet connectivity at all.
 The different principles of implementing tele-audiology considers the clinic's context.
 Below are the three principles of tele-audiology which can be applied to each setting:

 Synchronous: The audiovisual aspect happens in real-time by having a computer at the patient’s site and at the clinician’s site connected to the internet.
 The clinician remotely controls the computer at the patient’s site to monitor the status of the patient’s hearing.
 The clinician will then analyze and interpret the patient data in real-time, and provide recommendations.

 Asynchronous: The trained healthcare worker assesses the patient’s hearing, then forward the patient’s data to an audiologist once the healthcare worker has access to the internet.
 The audiologist then interprets the patient data and sends back recommendations (i.e. ‘ototoxicity detected, please reduce drug dosage or frequency’) to the patient site.

 Hybrid: This is the use of both synchronous and asynchronous methods.

 This ensures improved access to audiological services in urban, rural and remote areas even without a hearing healthcare professional being present at the site.

 As the saying goes, ‘When you fail to plan you plan to fail’, and the same holds true for tele-audiology solutions.
 A comprehensive program and technical plan that outlines the workflow from start to finish at both the main hub and remote clinic site is needed.
 The main hub here refers to the clinician's site where they will be based.
 The remote clinic site then refers to the clinic set up or any patient test site at a distance from the clinician.